 Keep in mind that while some journalists prefer to be approached on social media, there are still those who prefer to be reached through an email pitch.
 PR databases like Cision will often let you know a journalist's preference.
 If you don't know, start with email.
 You can then always ask the journalist's preference.

-Social media has grown into a robust strategy that all PR pros would do well to use.
+Social media trends have grown drastically in the past few years and help us to have a robust strategy that all PR pros would do well to use.
 When you do, you'll quickly find that PR and social media are a powerful combination.

 Handpicked Related Content